Areas of Violation

 - Deemed to be abandoned on university property

 - Any vehicle that has had the boot immobilizer in place in excess of 3 business days without the vehicle owner/operator coming forward

-To pay your Parking Fine please stop by the office in Woodburn 126.
+To pay your Parking Fine please pay online or stop by the office in Woodburn 126.